Jerald/yolol-is-cylons/thinktank/Str2num.md

 #### Version 6
 *By Zijkhal*

-This version replaces the t and u test strings from Version 4 with successive comparisons to the current guess, making this version have even fewer characters.
+This version replaces the t and u test sets from Version 4 with successive comparisons to the current guess, making this version have even fewer characters.

 ```vbnet
 s="98743" i="12345" o=0 j=0 b=10